Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: System Model

 \subsection{Waveguide Propagation Model}

-Existing studies often oversimplify PA systems, limiting the accuracy and effectiveness of resource allocation strategies.
-To overcome this limitation, this work adopts a more general model~\cite{ding2024flexible, hu2025, xu2025pinching}, which encompasses multiple dielectric waveguides incorporating the beamforming design at the BS.
-In the proposed model, each PA can independently and dynamically adjust both its spatial positions and allocated transmit-power ratio, while accounting for waveguide propagation losses.
+Noting that existing studies often oversimplify PA systems, limiting the accuracy of resource allocation strategies, this work adopts a more general model~\cite{ding2024flexible, hu2025, xu2025pinching}.
+In the proposed model, each PA can independently and dynamically adjust both its spatial position and allocated transmit-power ratio, while accounting for waveguide propagation losses.
 As depicted in Fig.~\ref{fig:power}, the propagation loss between two consecutive PAs, e.g., the $m$-th and ($m-1$)-th PA, in the $n$-th waveguide is denoted as ``PL($d^{n,m}_{n,m-1}$)'' with their spatial separation $d_{n,m-1}^{n,m} = x_{n,m}^{\rm Pin} - x_{n,m-1}^{\rm Pin}$.
 The power-ratio allocated to the $m$-th PA in the $n$-th waveguide is denoted by $p_{n,m}$, which can be dynamically managed\footnote{In practice, the power-ratio extracted by each PA depends on its coupling length along the dielectric waveguide~\cite{wang2025modeling, okamoto2021fundamentals}.
-To abstract from specific hardware implementations, we assume that PAs dynamically adjust their coupling lengths via an auto-scaling mechanism, enabling precise control of the extracted power-ratio.} as well as its spatial position\footnote{Given the small physical length of PAs relative to practical waveguides~\cite{okamoto2021fundamentals, hu2025}, their impact on propagation loss is neglected.}, subject to constraints $0 \leq x_{n,m}^{\rm{Pin}} \leq L, d_{n,m-1}^{n,m} \geq \gamma$, where $\gamma > 0$ denotes the minimum allowable spacing among PAs to mitigate coupling effects.
-Considering lossy dielectric waveguides~\cite{hu2025, conference}, the maximum available power-ratio at the $m$-th PA of the $n$-th waveguide, $\forall n,m$, can be mathematically modeled as follows:
+To abstract from specific hardware implementations, we assume that PAs dynamically adjust their coupling lengths via an auto-scaling mechanism, enabling precise control of the extracted power-ratio.} as well as its spatial position\footnote{Given the small physical length of PAs relative to practical waveguides~\cite{okamoto2021fundamentals, hu2025}, their impact on propagation loss is neglected.}, subject to constraints $0 \leq x_{n,m}^{\rm{Pin}} \leq L, d_{n,m-1}^{n,m} \geq \gamma$, the maximum available power-ratio at the $m$-th PA of the $n$-th waveguide, $\forall n,m$, can be mathematically modeled as follows: